Skip to main content

 • “How many times did the agent attempt to upsell?” → Count

-Custom metrics are created in the dashboard or via the SDK.
+Custom metrics are created in Studio’s Author mode (New metric on the Metrics page) or via the SDK.
+See Custom Metrics for the full authoring guide.

 How It All Fits Together